sunface/rust-by-practice/en/src/method.md

 }

 impl Rectangle {
-    // complete the area method which return the area of a Rectangle fn area
+    // Complete the area method which return the area of a Rectangle. fn area
 }